top of page

 Habitat

-These newts can be found in many permanent bodies of water.
-They also live in muddy areas in forests.
+Adult newts can be found in permanent bodies of water or vernal pools.
+Terrestrial juveniles are commonly found in forests.

 Behavior